Everything You Need to Know About Fossil Fuel Subsidies

 We cannot continue to burn fossil fuels and limit global warming at the same time.
 Not even if we plant a trillion trees, and especially not if we continue subsidizing the very corporations responsible for the crisis we’re in today.
 Burning fossil fuels — coal, oil, and gas — for heat, electricity, and transportation is the single-largest contributor to the climate crisis.
 Just fifty fossil fuel companies account for half of global industrial greenhouse gas emissions.

-Here’s the hard truth.
-Fossil fuel extraction projects that are already underway would produce enough climate pollution to push us well beyond 1.5 degrees Celsius of global warming.
+Here’s the hard truth: Fossil fuel extraction projects that are already underway would produce enough climate pollution to push us well beyond 1.5 degrees Celsius of global warming.
 Continuing to explore for and develop new reserves of coal, oil, and gas would spell climate catastrophe — that’s not where our tax dollars should be going.

 Even in the middle of a climate crisis, oil and gas corporations are still planning new drilling projects.
 These projects wouldn’t be possible without subsidies from the federal government.
 Because subsidies reduce operating expenses and pass on the real cost of pollution to consumers, oil production would quickly become unprofitable in the United States without them.

-So it’s no surprise that oil lobbyists at the American Petroleum Institute and their Republican allies are determined to hold on to the tax breaks and loopholes they’re used to.
+It’s no surprise that oil lobbyists at the American Petroleum Institute and their Republican allies are determined to hold on to the tax breaks and loopholes they’re used to.
 Their survival depends on it.
 But what’s bad for oil lobbyists is good for the rest of us — if we end fossil fuel subsidies we can reinvest that money in a just transition to renewable energy.

 2. Fossil fuel pollution is racism in action.